Store and share images in an Azure Compute Gallery

 - End of life date

-There are three main ways to share an Azure Compute Gallery, depending on who you want to share with:
+There are three main ways to share images an Azure Compute Gallery, depending on who you want to share with:

 When you create an image version, you can set the replication mode to shallow for development and test.
 Shallow replication skips copying the image, so the image version is ready much faster.
 But, it also means you can't deploy a large number of VMs from that image version.
 This is similar to the way that the older managed images worked.